 From 1829 to 1839, the Moscow Union School was in a log building.
 In 1853, state law required each Township to subdivide its schools into numbered districts.
 The Moscow Seminary opened in 1844 at the present Masonic Lodge location.
 The Moscow School as known today was built in 1932 and closed in 1980.
 The structure is currently used as the River Valley Community Center.

-A swinging foot bridge was a landmark that crossed Ryan's Run, a creek that feeds into the Ohio River on the southern boundary of the Village.
+A swinging foot bridge was a landmark that crossed Ray's Run, a creek that feeds into the Ohio River on the southern boundary of the Village.
 A glass factory, pork packers, lumber yard, barber shop, drug store, flour mill, distilling and milling, tailor shop, millinery/hatter, grocer, shoe shop, saloon, hotel, hospital/cancer clinic, hardware store, theater (5 cents for silent movies), and car dealer all were sources of business and family activities that made up the Village of Moscow in the early days.

 Historic Fee Villa